sensorimotorai/sensorimotorai.github.io/debates.md

 - Continuous external rewards actually interfered with this ability: the delayed group learned more efficiently once a reward appeared.
 - The delayed group was exploring freely, showing clear evidence for active learning, but it wasn’t reinforcement learning in the Sutton & Barto sense.

-##### Two possible interpretations
+#### (3.3) Two possible interpretations

 This finding can be read in two ways:

 1. **Reward is _NOT_ enough**: We may need to upgrade or replace RL with a framework that isn't solely reward-based.
 2. **_Intrinsic_ motivation**: Maybe learning is driven by curiosity, exploration, or other intrinsic drives.
+What if these are just different scalar rewards that add up?
     - But treating these as "rewards" delivered by the environment leads to a critical logical inconsistency: intrinsic motivation cannot simply be handed down by the environment, as shown in the Sutton & Barto diagram.

-### Final remarks
+### (4) Final remarks

-There you have it.
-Three glaring issues with the Sutton & Barto view.

-It makes you wonder: what if the reason we haven't solved agency is that we've been using the wrong theoretical framework all along?
+There you have it: three glaring issues with the Sutton & Barto view.
+It makes you wonder---what if the reason we haven't solved agency is that we've been using the wrong theoretical framework all along?

 Join our *RL Debate Series*, and maybe, together we can find a way forward.